 On April 7, 2017, the Company's indirect wholly-owned subsidiary, BioD filed an action in the Superior Court of New Jersey, Chancery Division, Middlesex County seeking a declaration that the resignation of Russell Olsen, the former CEO of BioD, was "for Good Reason" (as defined in Olsen's employment agreement); a finding that Olsen breached the implied covenant of good faith and fair dealing, committed legal fraud, equitable fraud and negligent misrepresentation; and an award of damages for such actions, including a return of severance fees paid to Olsen.
 BioD was acquired in August 2016 by Derma Sciences, which Integra subsequently acquired in February 2017.
 After receiving a job offer from Integra that Olsen believed materially diminished his title and authority, on February 24, 2017 Olsen indicated his intention to terminate his position with BioD for Good Reason, as otherwise permitted by his employment agreement with BioD.
 Shortly thereafter, Cynthia Weatherly (as representative of the former equity owners of BioD) claimed in a letter to Derma Sciences that Olsen's resignation was a "termination Without Cause" (as also defined in Olsen's employment agreement), which would arguably trigger an acceleration of the earn out under a merger agreement between Derma Sciences, BioD and other parties (the "BioD Merger Agreement"), which was entered into in July 2016, and require as a result of the acceleration the payment of \$26.5 million by BioD.
-As disclosed and described in Note 2 - Business Acquisition, to the Company's consolidated financial statements for the three months ended March 31, 2018, Integra assumed this contingent liability in connection with its acquisition of Derma Sciences.
-The action for a declaratory judgment was filed to clarify that Olsen's termination was for Good Reason and not Without Cause.
-If the employment agreement was terminated for Good Reason, then the Company believes that the earn out provision under the BioD Merger Agreement should not be accelerated.
+As disclosed and described in Note 2 - Business Acquisition, to the Company's consolidated financial statements for the three months ended June 30, 2018, Integra assumed this contingent liability in connection with its acquisition of Derma Sciences.
+The action for a declaratory judgment was filed to clarify that Olsen's termination under the BioD Merger Agreement should not be accelerated.